 Ruth delivers her own mix of folk, Americana, blues, and bluegrass.
 A musical storyteller, inspired by the gritty joy of growing up in a large, working-class family, and a wandering spirit that’s taken her to both poles of the globe, she writes songs about real people, her community, and reflections on the sweetness and sorrow of world around her.
 Her moving lyrics weave stories of her hardscrabble youth, love, loss, and the human yearning for transformation.
 Ruth says, “Music provides a place where I can safely explore emotions and it challenges me to find ways to connect the stories that are in my bones to others.”

-Ruth’s 2nd CD, Reunion Of Broken Parts, was released in the fall of 2017 and is currently # 8 on the Folk DJ charts!
+Ruth’s 2nd CD, Reunion Of Broken Parts, was released in the fall of 2017 and was on the Folk DJ charts for Jan, Feb, and Mar of 2018!
 Ruth’s first CD, The River Beneath Me was released in June of 2011 and was nationally ranked in Folk DJ Top Folk Albums, Songs and Artists of 2011.

 Over the past few years, Ruth has studied songwriting with Emily Saliers, Mary Gauthier, Catie Curtis, Kate Cambell, Jonatha Brooke (The Story), Jud Caswell, and Grammy award-winning songwriters Don Henry and Gretchen Peters.